 - Museum of Australian Democracy (MoAD)

-- National Film and Sound Archives (NFSA)
+- National Film and Sound Archive of Australia (NFSA)

-- National and State Libraries Australia (NSLA)
+- National and State Libraries Australasia (NSLA)

 - Queensland University of Technology (QUT)